Q4 2024 Private Markets Investment Briefs

 Learn More

 • Average pricing across all strategies in 1H 2024 increased ~300 bps from H2 2023 levels to 88% of NAV, driven in part by LPs selling higher-quality and younger funds.
-Improved pricing continues to contribute to increased secondary volumes.
+Preliminary reports suggest that LP interest pricing increased slightly through year-end 2024 but are expected to stabilize moving forward.

 Venture Capital & Growth Equity Investing